User manual for XML Assistant v1.1

 Please take some time to make you familiar with the display options.

 The XML Assistant hides as much as possible of XML files.
 Doing this it enables you to concentrate on the contents.
 But in some cases you would like to also show elements with attributes or sub elements in the edit panel (right).
 This may be needed to e.g. change the order of the elements.
-To do this, please activate the option "Also show elements with content".
+To do this, please activate the option "Also Show Elements With Attributes/Children".

 This will result in also these elements being listed.

-4.2 "Jump" to sub element + Multiple selection
+4.3 "Jump" to Sub Element + Multiple Selection

-By pressing the CTRL key and moving the cursor over a field that represents an element with children the mouse cursor changes.
+By pressing the CTRL (or ALT) key and moving the cursor over a field that represents an element with children the mouse cursor changes.
 Doing a right click will jump to this element.

 By clicking with the left mouse button when CTRL is down, the entry clicked is added to the selection.